8base Product Update | Year End 2022

 The best example of a successful in-house hackathon was conducted by a company named Odeo.
 You've probably never heard about it because it was a failing company.

-As you can see, there are over a billion reasons why a company would want to do a hackathon.
-Now the obvious question you might want to know is how to win hackathons?
+As you can see, there are many reasons why a company would want to do a hackathon.
+Now the obvious question you might want to know as a participant is how to win hackathons?

 We're excited about helping you achieve amazing results.